gernest/requiemdb/REDDIT.md

 My dream is gone, and so is my livelihood.
-I am desperate, anyone out there who is looking for a humble, mid-level software engineer please give me a chance, I promise you won't be disappointed (My email is on my github profile).
+I am desperate, anyone out there who is looking for a humble, mid-level software engineer please give me a chance, I promise you won't be disappointed [Here is my Resume](https://github.com/gernest/resume).